jwyrick6/3155GroupProject/SRS.md

 2)ID: UC-2, Description: User will sign-up and creaate a account, Actors: Users, Preconditions: user will be given the option  to signup entering a email and a password, Postconditions: user will have a account with the given email.

 Daren Daya:
+3. ID: UC-3 Decription: User will be able to see what clubs are offered online and in person.
+Actors: Users, Preconditions: the user must input what the desired club meeting setting they are looking for, PostConditions: clubs will show based off of the desired user selected club meeting setting.
+4. ID: UC-4 Description: User will select what category club they want to join.
+Actors: Users, Preconditions: the user must input what kind of category club the user wants to join, PostConditions: the page will display results of clubs selected based off category the user selected.